Gipetto/site/_posts/2005-09-11-gippy_pages_turns_1_year_old.md

 What started out as a small technical learning project has turned into something that I really love doing.
 Though I have decent communication skills I've never really seen myself as a writer.
 A year after filling this blog with drivel I still haven't changed my mind on that, but I do feel like writing is a productive and therapeutic exercise.

 Writing about general things and also writing out a few thoughts about what I'm doing has been a great way to keep my head straight and its something that, despite the rate at which I post now, is something that I don't feel like I do enough of.
-Maybe that's because my participation in both the [MacAddict Forums](http://www.macaddict.com/forums/) and the [Clubhouse 54 Forums](http://www.clubhouse54.com/phpbb2/) takes up some of that time or maybe I just don't have much to say – sometimes I feel its the latter despite my little list of potential story ideas.
+Maybe that's because my participation in both the MacAddict Forums (RIP) and the [Clubhouse 54 Forums](http://www.clubhouse54.com/) (also RIP) takes up some of that time or maybe I just don't have much to say – sometimes I feel its the latter despite my little list of potential story ideas.

 I'm really not sure what kind of effect its had on the stories here, but I've made a conscious effort to not really plan out and refine too much what I'm going to write.
 I wanted it to be pretty much my first thoughts and musings on the subjects that I write, so typically the stories are written and then immediately posted.
 I correct a few things for grammar and spelling but for the most part the stories are unedited and how they originally came out of my head.
 I like posting that way, it feels more natural to me for a blog setting.
 My feeble attempt at stream of consciousness writing (which I've never really been able to do effectively).